mozilla/cargo-vet/book/src/algorithm.md

 5. Suggest audits to fix leaf failures (the dance of a thousand diffs)

 Here in all of its glory is the entirety of the resolver algorithm today in abbreviated pseudo-rust.
-Each of these steps will of course be elaborated on in the previous sections or subsequent sections.
+Each of these steps will be elaborated on in the subsequent sections.

 ```rust ,ignore
 // Step 1a: Build the DepGraph